Robot News and Knowledge

 urdf robot description format

 When designing robots, there is the need for a system in standardized format, to describe physical and kinematic properties of a robot.
 This is achieved by a robot description format.
 There are several commonly used formats including but not limited to URDF, SDF, MJCF.
-URDF (Unified Robot Description Format) is an XML based format which describes physical and kinematic properties of a robot for use in robotics software, and mainly in ROS (Robot Operating System), which is open source and the most widely used robot design software today.
-Let’s take a closer look at what URDF specifically does: Therefore it is a great tool in visualization of the robot and […] Read More
+URDF (Unified Robot Description Format) is an XML based format which describes physical and kinematic properties of a robot for use […] Read More